codingphun/aws_robomaker_jetbot_reinvent_workshop/README.md

 ### Build, Bundle and Deploy Robot Application in ARM64 Architecture [~20 mins]
 1. Open the RoboMaker IDE and navigate to the terminal

-1. Change to the **jetbot** directory and build & bundle the ROS application in a docker container
+1. Change to the **jetbot** directory and build & bundle the ROS application in a docker container. **IMPORTANT: Make sure you are in the jetbot directory** Also, if you see a permission denied error in container shell, it is safe to ignore and continue
     ```
     # Make sure you are in the jetbot directory
     $ cd ~/environment/jetbot